AminAdel/webcolors/README.md

 	background: linear-gradient(to bottom left, #3f87a6, #ebf8e1);
 }
 ```
-to add a simple gradient color with **webcolors** add "bg_gradient" class to the element
+to add a simple gradient color, add "bg_gradient" class to the element
-and add a data-gradient attribute with value of "everything between two parenthesis of above style".
+and add a data-gradient attribute with value of "_everything between two parenthesis of above style_".
 but now the colors must be material colors. look this example :
 ```html
 <div class="bg_gradient" data-gradient="to bottom left, blue_100, red_100"></div>